The Girls’ Guide to Backpacking in New Zealand

 First Aid Kit

 We recommend packing a small first aid kit for yourself.
-You don’t need to go too crazy, but band aids, antiseptic cream, paracetamol and ibrupofen are a good place to start.
+You don’t need to go too crazy, but band-aids, antiseptic cream, paracetamol and ibuprofen are a good place to start.
 We have some suggestions in Health Tips For Travelling in New Zealand.

 Travel Insurance for New Zealand